MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-property.md

 > The type of `m_bookSku` is the projected type (**winrt::Bookstore::BookSku**), and the template parameter that you use with **make** is the implementation type (**winrt::Bookstore::implementation::BookSku**).
 Even so, **make** returns an instance of the projected type.

 ## Add a property of type **BookstoreViewModel** to **MainPage**
 Open `MainPage.idl`, which declares the runtime class that represents our main UI page.
 Add an import statement to import `BookstoreViewModel.idl`, and add a read-only property named MainViewModel of type **BookstoreViewModel**.
 Also remove the **MyProperty** property.
+Also note the **import** directive in the listing below.

 ```idl
 // MainPage.idl